bigbridge-nl/product-import/README.md

 ## Features

-* import of product data (new and updates, based on sku or id)
+* import of product (insert, updates), based on product sku or id
 * support for all product types: simple products, configurable products, grouped products, bundle products, downloadable products, and virtual products
 * automatic category generation (no updates of categories)
 * automatic select and multiselect attribute option creation
-* import of images from file or url, with optional caching
+* import of images from file or url, with optional caching (local and HTTP cache)
 * custom options
 * unique url_key generation
 * dry run (no products are written to the database)
-* trims leading and trailing whitespace (spaces, tabs, newlines) from all fields, except free field texts
+* whitespace trimming (spaces, tabs, newlines) from all fields, except free field texts
 * attribute deletion
 * input is validated on data type, requiredness,  and length restrictions
 * result callback, a function that is called with the results of each imported product (id, error)
 * a solution for the problem that the other products that a product depends on have not been imported yet
+* product type changes

 ## Indexing